Christ14n97/MSc_Untarg_Metabo_Workflow/README.md

 # Untargeted Metabolomics - Multivariate Analysis Workflow

 This repository focus on a PDF where the general data analysis workflow I applied along my MSc thesis.
 It starts with multivariate analysis of both flavors: unsupervised and supervised.
-Later, analysis of [MetaboRank](https://pubmed.ncbi.nlm.nih.gov/29982278/) output is shown.
+Later, analysis of [MetaboRank](https://pubmed.ncbi.nlm.nih.gov/29982278/) output, showing how to look for suggested metabolites in a set of features.

 The [workflow](https://github.com/Christ14n97/MSc_Untarg_Metabo_Workflow/blob/master/Multivariate_Analysis_Metabolomics_Workflow.pdf) covers an introduction to the experimental data to afterwards show the data manipulation and data analysis performed with Python.